 (d) by virtue of that failure an installation requires a further inspection,

-the fee prescribed in item 3 of Schedule 1 is payable by the electrical contractor to the relevant supply authority in relation to each further inspection related to that failure.
+the fee prescribed in item 3 of Schedule 1 is payable by the electrical contractor to the relevant network operator in relation to each further inspection related to that failure.

-(2) The supply authority may waive the payment of the fee prescribed under subregulation (1) or may require payment of the fee in advance of each further inspection.
+(2) The network operator may waive the payment of the fee prescribed under subregulation (1) or may require payment of the fee in advance of each further inspection.

 [Regulation 53A inserted in Gazette 24 Apr 1992 p.
-1729.]
+1729; amended in Gazette 31 Dec 2007 p.
+6539.]

 54. Signing of notices